-If you become unwell or injured, please notify Staff immediately.
+If you become unwell or injured, please notify Staff immediately (duty phone number: 022 674 3653).
 They will help you to access appropriate support and help.

 All Residents are required to have their own 'self-care kit' in case they need to isolate to protect others.
 We recommend basic pain relief (such as paracetamol and ibuprofen), lozenges, and an adequate supply of any prescribed medication.
 Additionally, we suggest that this kit includes hand sanitiser, gloves, face masks, cleaning products and extra rubbish bags.